 It’s been proven that when parents or guardians participate in their children’s activities, children simply do better.
 With staff dedicated to making parent engagement a priority, coupled with the use of a dynamic communication tools, the barriers to parent involvement, such as time, location, and access to information, begin to disappear.

 Consistent communication between parents, volunteers, and staff can be tricky.
 Nevertheless, with the right tools, completing the communication loop can be easy, fast, and cost effective.

-Although there are many resources to connect with families, here are three features of the KidCheck, check-in solution that are very effective.
+Although there are many resources to connect with families, here are a few features of the KidCheck, check-in solution that are very effective.

-Individual Text Messaging – This is the easiest, fastest and most private way to share critical or more immediate information such as a need or an emergency.
-Text messaging is a great way to inform parents, they need to immediately return to the nursery or classroom or can be used to assure worried parents, when their child, who was crying during drop-off, is now calm and playing happily.
+Individual Text Messaging – This is an easy, fast way to share critical or more immediate information such as a need or an emergency.
+Individual text messaging is a great way to inform parents, they need to immediately return to the nursery or classroom, or can be used to assure worried parents that their child who was crying during drop-off is now calm and playing happily.
 In addition, if another parent or guardian is responsible for dropping off or picking up a child that day, a parent can receive “the child has checked-in/out message,” providing the assurance of knowing the location of your child.
 Learn more about the benefits of text messaging.

-Broadcast Emails – This is group messaging at its finest.
+Broadcast Text and Emails – This is group messaging at its finest.
 Whether you are using the email or text feature, it’s quick and easy and gives you the flexibility to choose the criteria for who is receiving the message and track your communication timeline to see from whom and when messages were sent.
 Plus, broadcast email includes the option of attaching documents to the email such as participation paperwork, a monthly volunteer schedule, event promotion material and much more.
-Learn more about broadcast email.
+Learn more about broadcast email and broadcast text messaging.